-This indicates the percent of patients that suffered from a urinary tract infection.
-Urinary tract infections are routinely linked to facilities with lower levels of hygiene.
-Better nursing care limits the number likelihood of residents sustaining infections.
-Keep in mind that this datapoint is sometimes skewed by the fact that facilities have incongruent reporting standards for UTI's.
+This indicates the percent of residents that have had a urinary tract infection.
+Urinary tract infections are routinely associated with facilities with worst hygiene practices.
+Closer supervision can limit the number likelihood of residents sustaining infections.
+We want to point out that this datapoint is affected by by the fact that facilities have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication